FlorisHendriks/eduVPN-provisioning/README.md

 Down below we describe the steps in order to make this possible.

+This was written by Floris Hendriks during an internship at SURF.

-**Note:** Currently we only support the WireGuard protocol and Macos/Windows
+**Note:** Currently we only support Macos/Windows and the WireGuard protocol.

 # Windows
 ## Prerequisites